 At around age 17 or 18 I started eating chicken again.
-This was due to a drunken night where a friend bought me a chicken burger and I obsessed over chicken until I ate it again.
+This was due to a drunken night where a friend bought me a chicken burger and I obsessed over chicken until I ate it again!
 I loved chicken burgers and he knew it would tempt me.

 Unless, perhaps, it was a matter of survival. ..

 If I was in a life or death situation and my only option to survive was to catch a fish and eat it, then maybe I would.
 But that’s a life or death situation.
 If it’s me or the fish then I might eat it.
 But who knows.
 Unless I’m there and it’s happening, who knows what I’d choose to do.
 So maybe I shouldn’t say never.

 But how likely is that to happen?
 But it’s one of those stupid questions you get asked as a vegan… along with a million other stupid questions or misconceptions about not eating animals.
 Many of which I plan to address in this new healthy living blog of mine.

 But in normal day to day life, no, I won’t ever consume meat again!

 Reasons to choose a plant based vegan diet

 Since turning vegan there are now so many reasons I support this way of life and it’s not just because eating meat is gross.
 I can’t believe I never realised all these reasons before, but a lot of it has come from educating myself, reading and learning and continuing to do so all the time.

 It is 100% the right decision and there is no way I could choose to eat animals again.
 It’s now an ethical decision and I can never change my mind on this.

 Helloooooo.
 It’s flesh and blood and skin and veins and yuck.
 I don’t believe I need to say anymore, but apparently I do as so many people think it is normal to eat dead things.